chrisant996/clink/docs/clink.md

 ### Startup Cmd Script

 When Clink is injected, it looks for a `clink_start.cmd` script in the binaries directory and [profile directory](#filelocations).
 Clink automatically runs the script(s), if present, when the first CMD prompt is shown after Clink is injected.
-You can set the `clink.autostart` setting to run a different command, or set it to "nul" to run no command at all.
+You can set the [`clink.autostart`](#clink_autostart) setting to run a different command, or set it to "nul" to run no command at all.

 <a name="gettingstarted_customprompt"></a>

 ### Custom Prompt

 If you want a customizable prompt with a bunch of styles and an easy-to-use configuration wizard, check out <a href="https://github.com/chrisant996/clink-flex-prompt">clink-flex-prompt</a>.
-If you've been disappointed by git making the prompt slow in other shells, try this prompt -- it runs git commands in the background so that the prompt appears instantly, and it refreshes the prompt when the background commands complete.
+If you've been disappointed by git making the prompt slow in other shells, try this prompt -- it makes the prompt appear instantly by running git commands in the background and refreshing the prompt once the background commands complete.

 A couple of other popular configurable prompts are [oh-my-posh](#oh-my-posh) and [starship](#starship).

 See [Customizing the Prompt](#customisingtheprompt) for information on how to use Lua to customize the prompt.

+<a name="upgradefrom049"></a>

 ## Upgrading from Clink v0.4.9